HermesGermany/galapagos/docs/galapagos_user_guide.md

 ## Become a topic administrator

 In order to be able to do more extensive actions with Galapagos (especially create or subscribe to topics), you have to become "Topic Administrator" of at least one application.
 To do this, switch to "My Applications" via the menu on the left.
 Here you can make a request to become a topic administrator of an application.
-Then select an application in the "Request" section.
+Then select an application in the " Request" section.
 Optionally enter a comment why you should get this right (e.g. "Developer in Team XYZ").
 The comment makes it easier for the Galapagos admins to check whether to grant the Topic Administrator role or not.
-Then click on "Submit Request".
+Then click on " Submit Request".
 Your request will be saved, and the Galapagos admins will receive an email to review and approve the request.

    <p align="center">
    <img alt="Topic Administrator" src="./galapagos_user_guide_images/AOR.png" width="600" height="300">